justinniclaus/minigrep/README.md

 ## Overview

 **minigrep** is a simple command-line tool written in Rust for searching a user-defined substring in a given file.
-It’s inspired by the “minigrep” example in *The Rust Programming Language* book.
 This project demonstrates basic Rust concepts like reading command-line arguments, file I/O, error handling, and unit testing.

 ## Features